s-heins/articles/git/01 Introduction/Introduction.md

 ## Getting started on content

 Now that we've got this out of the way, let's get started!
 You might have noticed that git has automatically created a branch named "main" for us (or, depending on your settings, this may also be called "master".
-If you want to change the name of the default branch that gets created on running git init, you can run `git config --global init.defaultBranch main` , or whichever name you prefer instead of `main`).
+If you want to change the name of the default branch that gets created on running git init to something other than `master`, you can run `git config --global init.defaultBranch main` , or whichever name you prefer instead of `main`).

-Depending on which approach you are using when developing, you may work with additional branches, then creating merge requests that need to be approved so you can move these changes onto the main branch, or just the main branch.
+Depending on which approach you are using when developing, you may work with additional branches, then creating merge requests that need to be approved so you can move these changes onto the main branch, or alternatively, just work with the main branch.
 Let's assume we're the only collaborator on this encyclopedia for now and thus, we can use the main branch to make our changes and will not run into trouble.
+(If multiple people are working on just one branch, it requires a team that is highly coordinated so those changes keep getting reviewed)

 ### Adding files